albingroen/nvim-lsp-typescript-config/README.md

 A Neovim configuration with native LSP for a TypeScript development environment

+## Recommendations

+- Neovim >0.6.0 (Typescript LSP performance is greatly improved in this version)

 ## Prerequisites

 Install the TypeScript language sever, as well as Prettier for formatting